 How’s the meal planning going?

-In the summer, I definitely tend to live a little bit more day-to-day.
+In the summer, I usually live a little bit more day-to-day.
 It’s more of a French lifestyle (at least that’s what I like to tell myself!).
-I see what produce we get in our farm share, pick up some meat and fish to grill, and also go to the grocery store after the beach or pool every other day to keep up with snack foods!
+I see what produce we get in our weekly farm share, pick up some fish to grill from our local fish market, and, of course, go to the grocery store a couple of times a week for staples such as milk and snacks.
 (Ok, so maybe that is not at all a French lifestyle, however, I did live in France for a summer, and the family I stayed with shopped at the local bakery, produce, fish, and meat markets daily!
 Nothing ever got forgotten in the back of their refrigerator!
 But, they did not snack.
 Ever.)